victor-m-p/humanities-glass/README.md

 This might be available upon request.

 ### ```/fig```
 Figures for "Inferring Cultural Landscapes with the Inverse Ising Model".

-(NB: currently only the figures for ```5.
-Results: The Database of Religious History```.)
+Currently only the figures for ```5.
+Results: The Database of Religious History``` (see ```/DRH``` for code).

 ### ```/tables```
 Tables for "Inferring Cultural Landscapes with the Inverse Ising Model".
+In particular, tables documenting the DRH dataset used in the article.
+See ```/DRH``` for code.

 ### ```/DRH```
 ...